alainamstutz/CRTs_analyses_sample-size_simulations/stats_analyses_CRTs.md

 # Analyses of cluster randomized trials (CRTs) including stepped-wedge cluster randomized trials (SW-CRTs)
 This is an (incomplete) excerpt from an Inserm France workshop, prepared and taught by the wonderful team in Tours and Bordeaux (Bruno Giraudeau, Laurent Billot, Agnès Caille and several of their PhD students).
-For SW-CRTs, check out: https://steppedwedgehog.blog/what-is-a-stepped-wedge-trial/

-## There are two general ways how to analyse CRTs:
+## There are two general ways to analyse CRTs
 1. On cluster level ("cluster level = unit of analysis") This is done simply by comparing cluster level data (or aggregating individual level data on cluster level) across arms using simple tests (t-test, Wilcoxon, etc.).
 Recommended if total number of cluster small, i.e., below ~ 10.
 2. On individual level ("individual level = unit of analysis")